vasil-sarandev/Knowledge-base/misc/study-plan.md

 2. Computer Science [v]
 3. System Design [v]
 4. NodeJS [v]
+5. Express [v]
-5. MongoDB [WIP]
+6. MongoDB [WIP]
-6. Redis
+7. Redis
-7. Docker
+8. Docker
-8. Message brokers
+9. Message brokers

 I suggest you do a URL-shortener to put into practice all your refreshed knowledge.